Mariners vs. White Sox Player Props Betting Odds

 France Stats

-- France has 72 hits with 21 doubles, six home runs and 17 walks.
-He has driven in 31 runs with one stolen base.
+- France has 74 hits with 21 doubles, six home runs, 17 walks and 32 RBI.
+He's also stolen one base.

 France Recent Games